 The current members of the EB are listed below.
-In addition, UBS announced Ralph Hamers will join the EB as of 1 September 2020 and will succeed Sergio P. Ermotti as President of the EB effective 1 November 2020.
+In addition, Ralph Hamers will succeed Sergio P. Ermotti as President of the EB effective 1 November 2020.
+At the same time, Sergio P. Ermotti will step down from the EB.

-Member and business address Function Current principal activities outside UBS AG Sergio P. Ermotti UBS AG, Bahnhofstrasse 45, CH-8001 Zurich President of the Executive Board Member of the Group Executive Board and Group Chief Executive Officer of UBS Group AG; board member of UBS Switzerland AG; Chairman of the UBS Optimus Foundation board; Chairman of the Fondazione Ermotti, Lugano; board member of the Swiss-American Chamber of Commerce; board member of the Global Apprenticeship Network; member of the Institut International D'Etudes Bancaires; member of the Saïd Business School Global Leadership Council, University of Oxford.
-Christian Bluhm UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Chief Risk Officer Member of the Group Executive Board and Group Chief Risk Officer of UBS Group AG; board member of UBS Switzerland AG; chairman of the Foundation Board - International Financial Risk Institute.
-Markus U. Diethelm UBS AG, Bahnhofstrasse 45, CH-8001 Zurich General Counsel Member of the Group Executive Board and Group General Counsel of UBS Group AG; chairman of the Swiss-American Chamber of Commerce's legal committee; Chairman of the Swiss Advisory Council of the American Swiss Foundation; member of the Foundation Council of the UBS International Center of Economics in Society; member of the Supervisory Board of the Fonds de Dotation LUMA / Arles.
-Kirt Gardner UBS AG, Bahnhofstrasse Chief Financial Officer Member of the Group Executive Board and Group Chief Financial Officer of UBS Group AG; board member of UBS Business Solutions AG.
+Member and business address Function Current principal activities outside UBS AG Sergio P. Ermotti UBS AG, Bahnhofstrasse 45, CH-8001 Zurich President of the Executive Board until 31 October 2020 Member of the Group Executive Board and Group Chief Executive Officer of UBS Group AG until 31 October 2020; Chairman of the UBS Optimus Foundation board until 31 October 2020; member of the Board of Swiss Re Ltd.; Chairman of the Fondazione Ermotti, Lugano; board member of the Swiss-American Chamber of Commerce; board member of the Global Apprenticeship Network; member of the Institut International D'Etudes Bancaires; member of the Saïd Business School Global Leadership Council, University of Oxford.
+Ralph Hammers UBS AG, Bahnhofstrasse 45, CH-8001 Zurich President of the Executive Board effective 1 November 2020 Member of the Group Executive Board, appointed Group Chief Executive Officer of UBS Group AG effective 1 November 2020; member of the McKinsey Advisory Council.
+From 1 November 2020: Chairman of the UBS Optimus Foundation board; member of the Board of the Swiss-American Chamber of Commerce; member of the Institut International D'Etudes Bancaires; member of the World Economic Forum International Business Council; Governor of the World Economic Forum (Financial Services).
+Christian Bluhm UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Chief Risk Officer Member of the Group Executive Board and Group Chief Risk Officer of UBS Group AG; board member of UBS Switzerland AG; member of the Foundation Board of the UBS Pension Fund; member of the Foundation Board - International Financial Risk Institute.
+Markus U. Diethelm UBS AG, Bahnhofstrasse 45, CH-8001 Zurich General Counsel Member of the Group Executive Board and Group General Counsel of UBS Group AG; chairman of the Swiss-American Chamber of Commerce's legal committee; Chairman of the Swiss Advisory Council of the American Swiss Foundation; member of the Supervisory Board of the Fonds de Dotation LUMA / Arles; member of the New York State Council of Business Leaders in Support of Access to Justice.
+Kirt Gardner UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Chief Financial Officer Member of the Group Executive Board and Group Chief Financial Officer of UBS Group AG; board member of UBS Business Solutions AG.